crozenboom/RFID-Locate-main/README.md

 # RFID Localization Prediction Repository

 ## Purpose
 The purpose of this repository is to use RFID technology to estimate the location of a RFID tag.
-Make sure to read Lessons Learned at the bottom.
+Make sure to read Lessons Learned and Physics Informaed RFID Models at the bottom.

 ## Hardware Used
 - Impinj R420 Reader